-Those were words spoken by Mr. Naughton and clearer his language could not have been.
-He called disabled people to action and said that disabled people need to be given back their voices.
-Also, the capacities of a person with disabilities need to be recognised and people need to be put in the driving seat of their life again.
+Mr. Naughton’s language could not have been clearer.
+He called disabled people to action and said, ‘Disabled people need to be given back their voices.
+Also, the capacities of a person with disabilities need to be recognised and people need to be put in the driving seat of their life again.‘

 Ireland is still in the top 20 of the richest countries in the world, using austerity and recession is not a legitimate reason not to ratify the UN convention.
 Failing to do so is to disgrace disabled people by not acknowledging their human rights.

 What I wanted to bring in this blog post was the view from a person living with a disability, not one trying to explain what conventions and protocols mean.
 Explain it as someone who thought her government had already ratified this ever so important document.
 I had the opportunity to visit the conference on the impending ratification and I will forever be grateful to the Irish MS Society for once again thinking of me.